-It gives me great pleasure to write a foreword to the selected writings of M.I.M.
+gives me great pleasure to write a foreword to the selected writings M.I.M.
 Mohideen.
-Mohideen is a renowned and committed activist, who has been campaigning for the rights of the Muslim community for several decades.
-Functioning as the Secretary General of the North East Muslim Peace Assembly (NEMP) and Coordinator for the Eastern Province Tamil Muslim Peace Committee for the resolution of the ethnic conflict, Mr. Mohideen's dedication and commitment to the championing of the Muslim community's grievances is well known.
-He holds the distinction of having being elected as a Member of the Muslim group participating in the six rounds of peace talks initiated by the UNF government, to represent Muslim concerns.
+Mohideen is a renowned and committed tivist, who has been campaigning for the rights of the Muslim rumunity for several decades.
+Functioning as Chairman, Muslim gits Organization, Secretary General of the North East Muslim Peace sembly (NEMP), Managing Director, Muslim Reconstruction and wettlement Organization and Coordinator for the Eastern Province in il Muslim Peace Committee for the resolution of the ethnic conflict, r.
+Mohideen's dedication and commitment to the championing of a Muslim community's grievances is well known.
+He holds the stinction of having being elected as a Member of the Muslim group rticipating in the six rounds of peace talks initiated by the UNF overnment, to represent Muslim concerns.

-During the last five years I have had the opportunity to collaborate with M.I.M Mohideen in a number of initiatives relating to the interests of the Muslim in the Northeast.
-Our cooperation started when Mohideen requested my assistance in obtaining funds to document the displaced Muslim families, their lands and properties appropriated by the LTTE during the ethnic cleansing in October 1990.
-The Foundation for Coexistence obtained the necessary funds through US.
+uring the last five years I have had the opportunity to collaborate th M.I.M Mohideen in a number of initiatives relating to the interests he Muslim in the Northeast.
+Our cooperation started when ohideen requested my assistance in obtaining funds to document e lands and properties appropriated by the LTTE during the course the civil war.
+The Foundation for Coexistence obtained the rcessary funds through US.
 Aid and Cord Aid, Netherland.
-I was impressed with the single minded dedication and commitment that he displayed throughout this work.
-Altogether the North East Muslim Peace Assembly interviewed and documented the 51,000 displaced Muslim families.
-The work was a painstaking one but he succeeded in documenting with diligence.
-During the Tsunami devastation he approached me for assistance to record and document the loss of property and land as a result of the Tsunami.
-I was able to obtain the assistance of Action Aid to support this project and once again Mohideen demonstrated his diligence and commitment.
-As this series of essays demonstrate Mohideen has also been associated with negotiations with the LTTE through an organization which was called the North Eastern Muslim Peace Assembly (NEMPA) where he is the current Secretary General.
+I was pressed with the single minded dedication and commitment that he splayed throughout this work.
+Altogether the Muslim Rights rganisation interviewed and documented the lands lost by Muslims here he interviewed over 51,000 families.
+The work was a unstaking one but he succeeded in documenting with diligence. it ing the Tsunami devastation he approached me for assistance to cord and document the loss of property and land as a result of the sunami.
+I was able to obtain the assistance of Action Aid to support is project and once again Mohideen demonstrated his diligence and nmitment.
+As this series of essays demonstrate Mohideen has also an associated with negotiations with the LTTE through an iganization which was called the North Eastern Muslim Peace

+Assembly (NEMPA) where he is the current Secretary General.
 I remember the concerns that he expressed to me about the plight of the Muslim in the North East and the continued violations of the Ceasefire Agreement.
 The CFA showed no respite towards the Muslims and there were killings, harassment, intimidation, extortion and abductions of Muslims.
 It was during this difficult period that Mohideen approached me and I was pleased to facilitate the formation of NEMPA who then negotiated with the LTTE on the reduction of violence against Muslims.
 The NEMPA initiative was largely responsible for a dramatic drop in the reduction of violence once agreements were reached with the regional leaders of the LTTE in in Batticaloa (Karuna) and Trincomalee.(Padhuman)

-Sri Lanka has experienced the full brunt of a protracted conflict fought between the Government of Sri Lanka and the Liberation Tigers of Tamil Eelam [LTTE] for over 3 decades.
+Sri Lanka has experienced the full brunt of a protracted conflict fought between the Government of Sri Lanka and the Liberation Tigers of Tamil Eelam [LTTE] for over 2 decades.
 A series of peace talks have been held, starting from the Thimpu talks in 1985 and culminating with the recent attempts at negotiation in Oslo, in June 2006.
-Until the negotiations process initiated by the UNF in 2002, Muslims were not granted independent representation at the talks as the issues concerning them were taken up under the broad category -issues of the Tamil speaking people -.Unfortunately however, the failure in acknowledging the Muslims as a separate group whose grievances are different from those of the Tamils has resulted in these issues not being addressed at all, thus causing tremendous hardships to the Muslim community in the North and the East.
+Until the negotiations process initiated by the UNF in 2002, Muslims were not granted independent representation at the talks as the issues concerning them were taken up under the broad category -issues of the Tamil speaking people - Unfortunately however, the failure in acknowledging the Muslims as a separate group whose grievances are different from those of the Tamils has resulted in these issues not being addressed at all, thus causing tremendous hardships to the Muslim community in the North and the East.